-1) Factory Prices Are Lower
+1) Apparel Factory Prices Are Lower Than Wholesale Prices

-If you work with a manufacturer directly, the price will be lower.
-This is because wholesale vendors need to earn back the money they spent in initially buying your products from the factories.
-They do so by billing you a price per unit that’s above their factory price.
+If you work with a fashion manufacturer directly, your price per unit will be lower than your price per unit buying wholesale.
+This is because wholesale vendors need to earn back the money they spent in initially buying your products from the factories that made them.
+They do so by billing you a price per unit that’s higher than their factory price.
 Some wholesale vendors charge as much as twice the factory cost to fashion retailers.

-2) White Label Fashion Is a Smarter Alternative
+2) White Label Fashion Is a Smarter Alternative to Wholesale Apparel Sourcing

-Many emerging labels seek to gain recognition by partnering with multi-brand retailers who work in the wholesale sphere.
-Working with multi-brand retailers reduces risk for a startup label; but, using white label products is also low risk because manufacturers know that white label products will sell based on them having been successfully sold to other brands previously.
+Many emerging clothing labels seek to gain recognition by partnering with multi-brand retailers who work in the wholesale apparel sphere.
+Working with multi-brand retailers reduces risk for a startup fashion label; but, using white label products is also low risk because manufacturers know that white label products will sell based on them having been successfully sold to other brands previously.

 Perhaps the most attractive part of buying wholesale is buying already established products.
 Seemingly, this minimizes the risk that comes with purchasing inventory.
 While this can work in your favor, it can also work against you.
 Just as you are purchasing these products from the wholesale vendor, so are other retailers.
 With the same product being offered by different retailers, it becomes difficult to bring in customers unless you lower the sales price.

-4) Not Everyone Is Honest
+4) Not Every Wholesaler Is Honest

 Boutique Hub has a Do’s and Dont’s blog for finding wholesalers.
 One of the Dont’s on this list is not to ask other brands for their wholesale vendors.
 Many brands try to keep their wholesale vendors under the radar so their competitors don’t find those vendors and sell the same clothes at a cheaper price.
 It would be nice if everyone abided by this advice, but that isn’t the case.
 There are a few people who will look for ways to find a brand’s wholesale vendor and take advantage of that information.
 In this vein, working with wholesale can be risky.

-5) Wholesale Gives You Less Control
+5) You Have Less Control in Wholesale Fashion

 Most boutique owners opt for buying wholesale, but just because it’s common doesn’t necessarily mean it’s right for you.
 Evaluate the pros and cons of both options before you decide which route to take.